 3) Do the providers that participated in the ACP still offer their courses?

 The 6 providers may now adjust which courses are available at certain times.
 Please reference each provider’s website or contact the provider directly to learn more about the availability of courses.

 Provider’s prices are available on their website.
 All discounts providers have offered will end with this project.
 Our website reflects the current prices as of 4/1/2018 for each provider.
 Please confirm with the provider on prices and price may vary depending on course type or load.
 Prices range from $0 - $330

 5) Can I receive financial aid?

-Financial aid is not available for courses taken through providers in this ecosystem; this is why we have selected low-cost providers to participate in the ecosystem.
+Financial aid is not available for courses taken through providers.
 All participating institutions in the ecosystem are regionally accredited, so you can apply for financial aid when you apply for admission to any of the participating institutions.
 Please contact the financial aid office at a specific institution about applying for financial aid and completing the Free Application for Federal Student Aid (FAFSA).

-Courses in the Alternative Credit Project Ecosystem (ACPE) went through a rigorous review process in order to receive a credit recommendation from ACE.
+Courses on the National Guide went through a rigorous review process in order to receive a credit recommendation from ACE.
 ACE has been reviewing learning that takes place in a nontraditional setting and making credit recommendations for decades.
-ACE utilizes faculty reviewers who are subject matter experts from regionally accredited institutions in the U.S. ACP courses were also measured against a rubric to assess the quality of the course.
+ACE utilizes faculty reviewers who are subject matter experts from regionally accredited institutions in the U.S.

 Institutions in the ecosystem offer a wide range of programs; some are completely online, some are hybrid degrees, and some are campus-based or face-to-face programs.
 To see the full offerings, visit the webpage of the participating institution by selecting them from the list of institutions.